-Let’s have a look at examples of the post-purchase email types that we discussed in this post!
+Let’s have a look at examples of the post-purchase email types and email subject line examples that we discussed in this post!

 Clear, informative, and right to the point.
 Exactly the type of post-purchase email that you want to see in the inbox after you confirm the credit card details.

 The main objective of this type of email is to provide confirmation that the payment was successful and that the order was placed.

 Right after that, the order details should follow – so the customer has an email receipt of the things that they ordered and how much they paid for them.